TheOmer77/nextjs-docs/data/docs/1-basic-usage.md

 - `title` - The title of the page. **Docs without a title will never be shown in the sidebar or search.**
 - `category` - Optional ID of the category this page belongs to.
 If not defined, the page is uncategorized.
 [More info](/docs/categories)
 - `showTitle` - Whether or not to show the page's title at its top.
 By default it's `true`.
-- `showInSidebar` - Whether or not to show this page as an item in the sidebar.
+- `showSidebar` - Whether or not to display the sidebar when this page is viewed.
 By default it's `true`.
-- `showSidebar` - Whether or not to display the sidebar when this page is viewed.
+- `includeInSidebar` - Whether or not to show this page as an item in the sidebar.
 By default it's `true`.

 ### Example page metadata